This article has links to products and services we love, which we may make commission from.

 Gay Snow Day Festival

-Leaving fall behind and sliding, or sledding, into winter you can catch Gay Snow Day at Snowball, Squaw Creek, Truckee.
+Leaving fall behind and sliding, or sledding, into winter, you can catch Gay Snow Day at Snowball, Squaw Creek, and Truckee.
 Lake Tahoe.

-This is a weekend event packed with parties with DJs and après ski socializing!
+This weekend event is packed with parties with DJs and après ski socializing!

-What are you favorite Lake Tahoe fall activities?
+What are your favorite Lake Tahoe fall activities?
 Tell us in the comments.

 Fall in Lake Tahoe is an absolute treat! 🍁 This blog is like your personal tour guide to all the stunning foliage, must-see attractions, and exciting events.
 Get ready for a vibrant and unforgettable autumn adventure! 🏞️